 The Identified Floodplain Area may be revised or modified by the Development Review Board where studies or information provided by a qualified agency or person documents the need for such revision.
 However, prior to any such change to the Special Flood Hazard Area, approval must be obtained from FEMA.
 Additionally, as soon as practicable, but not later than six (6) months after the date such information becomes available, a municipality shall notify FEMA of the changes to the Special Flood Hazard Area by submitting technical or scientific data.
-See Section 607.D of this bylaw for situations where FEMA notification is required.
+See Section VIII.D of this bylaw for situations where FEMA notification is required.

-Administrative revisions to the River Corridor may be made at the request of the municipal legislative body to facilitate infill and redevelopment away from undeveloped river corridors and protect public infrastructure.
-The Agency of Natural Resources shall make those administrative revisions to the River Corridor or River Corridor Protection Area on the Statewide River Corridor Map Layer that are consistent with the procedure outlined in the most recent Vermont DEC Flood Hazard Area and River Corridor Protection Procedures.
+Administrative revisions to the River Corridor may be made at the request of the municipal legislative body to the Agency of Natural Resources per the procedure outlined in the most recent Vermont DEC Flood Hazard Area and River Corridor Protection Procedures.

-604. Administration
+V. Administration